 Put down your video game controllers and step away from your Mario Kart.
-The best way to race isn’t on a screen, it’s down an extinct cinder cone volcano in Southeast Portland.
-The annual PDX Adult Soapbox Derby returns Aug.
-15, 2020, pitting grown-up kids against each other, with each team designing and assembling their own downhill racers in pursuit of maximum speed or big laughs.
+The best way to race isn’t on a screen; it’s down an extinct cinder cone volcano in Southeast Portland.
+The annual PDX Adult Soapbox Derby, pits grown-up kids against each other, with each team designing and assembling their own downhill racers in pursuit of maximum speed or big laughs.

 This race returns every August to Mt.
 Tabor Park, an extinct volcano that is now a forested urban park.
 Dozens of teams build cars to zip down the course, a great mix of curves and straightaways, lined with picnicking onlookers — many sipping cool brews in the designated beer garden.